WeirdConstructor/WLambda/doc/wlambda_reference.md

 It will connect and reconnect upon connection failure in the background automatically for you.
 So you don't have to manage the connection yourself.

+This function returns a client handle that is describe a little bit further below.

 The _client-id_ should be a unique ID to identify your MQTT client.

 The _channel_ must be a `std:sync:mpsc` channel that you can create using `std:sync:mpsc:new`.